On the Enumeration Complexity of Unions of Conjunctive Queries: Lower Bounds

-We add the atom $R(V_P)$ to both $Q_1$ and $Q_2$ and obtain $Q_1^+$ and $Q_2^+$ respectively.
-After this extension there are no free-paths that start in $z_0$ and end in $z_{k+1}$ since they are now neighbors.
+After the extension step we described, there are no free-paths that start in $z_0$ and end in $z_{k+1}$ since these variables are now neighbors.
 If both of the CQs are now free-connex, then we are done.
-Otherwise, we use the extension iteratively, as one can show that for the UCQ $Q_1^+\cup Q_2^+$, both $Q_1^+$ and $Q_2^+$ are free-path guarded and bypass guarded.
-Note that after a free-path from $z_0$ to $z_{k+1}$ is treated, and even after future extension, there will never be a free-path from $z_0$ to $z_{k+1}$ since they are now neighbors.
-Since there is a finite number of variable pairs, at some point all pairs that have a free-path between them are resolved, this process stops, and there are no free-paths. \end{inlineproof}

-\begin{appendixproof} It is left to prove that the conditions for this lemma hold also for the extension as long as at least one of the CQs is not free-connex.
+Otherwise, we use the extension recursively.
+We can apply the extension again as we show next that the UCQ $Q_1^+\cup Q_2^+$ conforms to the conditions of this lemma.
+Note that after a free-path from $z_0$ to $z_{k+1}$ is treated, and even after future extension, there will be no free-path from $z_0$ to $z_{k+1}$ since they are now neighbors.
+Since there is a finite number of variable pairs, after a finite number of such steps, all pairs that have a free-path between them are resolved.
+At this point, we have an acyclic extension with no free-paths, so it is free-connex.
+It is left to prove that the conditions of this lemma are maintained after the extension steps as long as at least one of the extended CQs is not free-connex.
+We show that in the following three claims.

-\begin{claim} $Q^+_1$ and $Q^+_2$ are body-isomorphic acyclic. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:lemmaClaimAcyclic}] We show a join-tree for the extension.
-Take the join-tree $T$ according to Lemma~\ref{lemma:fully-contracted}, and add a vertex $v$ that contains exactly $V_P$.
-Remove all edges in $T_P$ and add an edge between every atom in $T_P$ and $v$.
-The running intersection property is preserved since $V_P$ contains every variable that appears in more than one atom connected to $v$. \end{proof}